-The City is preparing a series of proposed zoning amendments to address concerns around height and privacy of second-story accessory dwelling units (ADU) above detached garages in rear yard, and to explore ways to incentivize one-story ADUs.
+The City has prepared a series of proposed zoning amendments to address concerns around height and privacy of second-story accessory dwelling units (ADU) above detached garages in rear yard, and to explore ways to incentivize one-story ADUs.
 These concerns stemmed from recent changes in the ADU regulations due to state law requirements.
-These draft amendments were reviewed by the Planning Commission on May 21, 2019 and June 18, 2019 and recommended to the City Council.
-On July 22, 2019, the City Council provided support for the following amendments:
+These draft amendments were reviewed by the Planning Commission on May 21, 2019 and June 18, 2019 and the City Council on July 22, 2019 and adopted on August 26, 2019.
+The City Council adopted the following amendments:

 Second Story ADUs and Privacy:

-- Reduce maximum heights for second-story ADUs above garages from 28 ft. to 20 ft. (or to allow compatible roof slope with the primary residence, as determined by the Zoning Administrator).
+- Reduce maximum heights for second-story ADUs above garages from 28 ft. to 20 ft. with additional roof height that complements the roof pitch of the main single-family dwelling, as determined by the Zoning Administrator.

 - Limit portions of the ADU above garages to 576 square feet.

 - Prohibit all balconies and second-story decks on detached ADUs.

 - Prohibit roof decks above accessory structures to reduce privacy impacts.

 - Restrict exterior stairs facing immediately adjacent neighbors to reduce privacy impacts.

 - Require opaque or clerestory windows when facing immediately adjacent side and rear neighbors to reduce privacy impacts.

 One-Story ADU Incentives: